Interesting Facts About the Cook Islands

 Learn about where to buy black pearls in The Ultimate Guide to Shopping in Rarotonga & the Cook Islands.

-There are around 17,000 people living in the Cook Islands, while there are around 65,000 Cook Islanders living in New Zealand and around 30,000 living in Australia.
+Approximately 17,000 people reside in the Cook Islands, while around 65,000 Cook Islanders live in New Zealand and approximately 30,000 in Australia.

 Learn more about population numbers in Who are the People of the Cook Islands?